Quantum finance: Quantum continuous model

 Most quantum option pricing research typically focuses on the quantization of the classical Black–Scholes–Merton equation from the perspective of continuous equations like the Schrödinger equation.
-Haven builds on the work of Chen and others, but considers the market from the perspective of the Schrödinger equation.
+Emmanuel Haven builds on the work of Zeqian Chen and others, but considers the market from the perspective of the Schrödinger equation.
 The key message in Haven's work is that the Black–Scholes–Merton equation is really a special case of the Schrödinger equation where markets are assumed to be efficient.
 The Schrödinger-based equation that Haven derives has a parameter ħ (not to be confused with the complex conjugate of h) that represents the amount of arbitrage that is present in the market resulting from a variety of sources including non-infinitely fast price changes, non-infinitely fast information dissemination and unequal wealth among traders.
 Haven argues that by setting this value appropriately, a more accurate option price can be derived, because in reality, markets are not truly efficient.

 This is one of the reasons why it is possible that a quantum option pricing model could be more accurate than a classical one.
-Baaquie has published many papers on quantum finance and even written a book that brings many of them together.
-Core to Baaquie's research and others like Matacz are Feynman's path integrals.
+Belal E. Baaquie has published many papers on quantum finance and even written a book that brings many of them together.
+Core to Baaquie's research and others like Matacz are Richard Feynman's path integrals.

 Baaquie applies path integrals to several exotic options and presents analytical results comparing his results to the results of Black–Scholes–Merton equation showing that they are very similar.
-Piotrowski et al. take a different approach by changing the Black–Scholes–Merton assumption regarding the behavior of the stock underlying the option.
+Edward Piotrowski et al. take a different approach by changing the Black–Scholes–Merton assumption regarding the behavior of the stock underlying the option.
 Instead of assuming it follows a Wiener–Bachelier process, they assume that it follows an Ornstein–Uhlenbeck process.
 With this new assumption in place, they derive a quantum finance model as well as a European call option formula.

 Other models such as Hull–White and Cox–Ingersoll–Ross have successfully used the same approach in the classical setting with interest rate derivatives.
-Khrennikov builds on the work of Haven and others and further bolsters the idea that the market efficiency assumption made by the Black–Scholes–Merton equation may not be appropriate.
+Andrei Khrennikov builds on the work of Haven and others and further bolsters the idea that the market efficiency assumption made by the Black–Scholes–Merton equation may not be appropriate.
 To support this idea, Khrennikov builds on a framework of contextual probabilities using agents as a way of overcoming criticism of applying quantum theory to finance.
-Accardi and Boukas again quantize the Black–Scholes–Merton equation, but in this case, they also consider the underlying stock to have both Brownian and Poisson processes.
+Luigi Accardi and Andreas Boukas again quantize the Black–Scholes–Merton equation, but in this case, they also consider the underlying stock to have both Brownian and Poisson processes.